Integrating SwiftUI

 – tells you if there was an animation

-To have access to the coordinator, implement optional makeCoordinator
+To use a coordinator, implement the optional makeCoordinator

 Integrating with the data model

-To integrate SwiftUI with your data model, use @ObservedObject
+To integrate SwiftUI with your data model, implement the ObservableObject

 Your data model + state should be the only source of truth in your app